tpaviot/ProcessScheduler/docs/customized_constraints.md

 !!! warning

-	A z3 ArithRef relation involved the "==" operator, used for assignement, not comparison.
+	A z3 ArithRef relation involved the "==" operator, used for assignment, not comparison.
 Your linter may complain about this syntax.

 You can combine the following variables: